liming-liu/polaron/PITCHME.md

 ---
 ## Motivation
-- Quasi particals (phonon, exciton, polaron, Cooper-pair,...) are significantly important to carrier dynamics in various functional materials.
+- Quasi particals (phonon, exciton, polaron, Cooper-pair,...) are closely coupled to carrier dynamics in various functional materials.
 - The polaronic nature of excess charge in TiO2 would affect the relaxation pathways of photo-induced carriers.
-The dymics of carriers is essential to improve the performance of functional materials.
+The dynamics of carriers is essential to improve the performance of functional materials.

 ---
 ## Polaron configuration